trk5150/DBSOMA/README.md

   5) Interact with the resulting scan outputs to generate a list of perturbations predicted to effect genes of the desired state

-  The SOM can also be used to view various gene lists before scanning, which can help to decide on states
+  The SOM can also be used to view various gene lists before scanning, which can help to decide on target states

 ## Executable_Jars
 Provided are a set of executable jar files which allow for use of the various functionalities described below